Skip to content

 • the other can handle any jobs

-This was done in order to prevent server being stuck by a lot of very long jobs.
-By default, this is no specific short jobs queue, but this can be modified in .env configuration using SHORT_JOBS_WORKERS_POOL and CELERY_SIZE_LIMIT_FOR_LONG_JOB.
+This was done in order to prevent the server from being stuck by a lot of very long jobs.
+By default, there is no specific short jobs queue, but this can be modified in .env configuration using SHORT_JOBS_WORKERS_POOL and CELERY_SIZE_LIMIT_FOR_LONG_JOB.

 Batch creation of patients/runs/sets⚓︎

-Data should be tabulated (row separated with a break line, cells separated with a tabulation).
+Data should be tabulated (rows separated with a break line, cells separated with a tab).

 • the browser does not support it (FF)